How many times a day do you talk about yourself?

 Sometimes it can be difficult to see where the material you learn earlier on is going to fit into the fluency picture further down the line.

 So to help you visualize your fluent self (and to motivate you to get practicing), here are some key scenarios in which your ability to talk about yourself could provide a very important and invigorating language experience.
+On FluentU you’ll find that there will be some other instances where you will be required to talk about yourself, but these scenarios are a good place to start.

 Also included are some ideas for how these scenarios would help polish your fluency, so you can see how important talking about yourself is for your wider French skills.